SwitchCraftCC/sc-peripherals/README.md

 Fabric 1.19 [CC: Tweaked](https://github.com/cc-tweaked/cc-tweaked) peripheral mod for the SwitchCraft server.
-It adds a 3D printer in the style of [OpenComputers](https://github.com/MightyPirates/OpenComputers), and a poster printer that prints custom images to display in item frames.
+It adds a 3D printer in the style of [OpenComputers](https://github.com/MightyPirates/OpenComputers), and a Wide Format Printer that prints custom posters to display in item frames.

 View the documentation at [docs.sc3.io](https://docs.sc3.io/whats-new/sc-peripherals.html).